 As migration is happening in phases, and planning for these is ongoing, we are unable to share how many letters will be sent for each group of customers.
-Publicly available information on the number of customers in receipt of 'legacy benefits' can be found here for both DWP benefits statistics and for HMRC benefits Child and Working Tax Credits Statistics.
+Publicly available information on the number of customers in receipt of 'legacy benefits' can be found here.